asashnov/search_INDX_on_NTFS/README.md

 Windows INDX Slack Parser (wisp)
-(this project was tested with wisp32.v.0.20.lin.tar.gz) You have to extract content of this archive into project's folder.
+(this project was tested with wisp32.v.0.20.lin.tar.gz) You have to extract content of this archive into '3rdparty' subfolder.

 How to use